yea-80y/Swarm-Uploader/README.md

 A decentralized file and website uploader for the [Ethereum Swarm](https://docs.ethswarm.org/) network, built with React and Bee-js.

 This app was developed as a hands-on way to better understand Swarm's storage model, including postage stamps, feeds, and node interaction.
-It allows users to manage storage capacity, upload content, and experiment with decentralised identity — all from a simple UI.
+It allows users to manage storage capacity, upload content, and experiment with decentralised profiles/identity — all from a simple UI.

 ## 🚀 Features